Browse Items (80 total)

 PMatthewsEH1501.jpg

-With an interest in flying after experiencing Alan Cobham’s Flying Circus, Ted volunteered for aircrew.
-He went to the Air Crew Reception Centre at St John’s Wood, followed by Newquay on the Initial Training Wing.
-Ted proceeded to RAF Locking for…
+Ted developed an interest in flying after experiencing Alan Cobham’s Flying Circus, and volunteered for aircrew.
+He went to the Air Crew Reception Centre at St John’s Wood, followed by RAF Newquay on the Initial Training Wing.
+Ted proceeded to…

 PPattersonGE1502.jpg